yoyothesheep/python-data-analysis-visualization-nyc-career-ds-062518/README.md

 ### Summary

 In this lab, we used our skills to map, filter, chart, and plot data.
 We wrote functions to parse through hundreds of Meetup groups to find the ones that gave us the most relevant information.
-Then we created visualizations to help us make decisions based on our data.
+Finally we consolidated our data and created visualizations to help us make decisions based on this data.